nateeo/voxspell-2.0/README.md

 Scoring 9 or more on a level enables you to watch a video reward.

+You can change the spelling list to a custom one in Settings.

 ###reviewing
 You can review all the words you got wrong at the end of each level you have completed.
 You can also review the words you got wrong in the previous review quiz.
 Unless you were reviewing after scoring 9/10, you cannot